syncfusion/ej2-vue-docs/src/maps/maps/user-interactions.md

 Each shape in the Maps can be selected and deselected during interaction with the shapes.
 Selection is enabled by setting the [`enable`](../api/maps/selectionSettingsModel/#enable) property of [`selectionSettings`](../api/maps/selectionSettingsModel) to **true**.

-The following properties are available to customize the selection of Map elements such as shapes, bubbles, markers and legends.
+The following properties are available to customize the selection of Maps elements such as shapes, bubbles, markers and legends.

 * [`border`](../api/maps/selectionSettingsModel/#border) - To customize the color, width and opacity of the border of which element is selected in Maps.
 * [`fill`](../api/maps/selectionSettingsModel/#fill) - Applies the color for the element that is selected.